 According to some sources, the family name Stradivari, started out as Stradivare, Stradiverto, or Stradivertus (resembling Latin).
 It is catalogued as far back as 1127.
 It is said that the name was fairly common in Cremona, Italy.
 It is known that Alessandro Stradivari and Anna Moroni were Antonio's parents.
 Antonio's sons were Francesco (died unmarried), Omobono (died unmarried), and Paolo, who ultimately inherited most of Antonio's tools and other fiddle-making paraphernalia, along with some well-known violins (the Alard and the Messiah, for instance).

 “Few violinists stop to consider how an instrument designed in the sixteenth century can be so successfully employed in the performance of music of the Romantic and post-Romantic eras.
 The answer is primarily in the fittings.
 By installing angled, reshaped, and mortised necks, longer and stronger bass bars, tighter sound posts, and taller bridges, restorers transformed violins made in the Renaissance and Baroque periods to sonorous powerhouses suitable for playing Tchaikovsky, Brahms, and Stravinsky.” - Stewart Pollens, violin restorer

 A luthier is nothing more than a lute maker - the lute being a predecessor of the violin.
 Something resembling what we would recognize as a modern violin was invented around 1520 - nobody knows the exact year, much less the exact day.
 However, the first known (documented) violin is attributed to Andrea Amati - an instrument dated 1564.
 See the following page for a partial list of both older and more current fiddle makers:

-Please see the following pages for an arbitrary partial listing.
+Please click here for an arbitrary partial listing.